BenJensen2/Homelab/Reading_Library/Understanding/Communication/Internet/Protocols/HTTP/HTTP.md

 ## Request Methods
 - GET: Retrieve Data
-- HEAD: Like GET with no response body
+- HEAD: Requests only headers
-- POST:
+- POST: Sends data to the server
-- PUT
+- PUT: Creates a new resource or replaces a representation of the target resource with the request payload.
-- DELETE
+- DELETE: Deletes specified resource
-- CONNECT
+- CONNECT: Starts two-way communications with the requested resource.
-- OPTIONS
+- OPTIONS:
 - TRACE
 - PATCH